Clean Government & Ethics

 My Plans as Governor

-I will fight corruption in politics and elevate the voice of the people.
+I will fight corruption in politics and elevate the voice of the people, while ensuring transparency in my administration.
 For far too long, special interests like Dominion have dominated to buy elections and tune out the voices of everyday Virginia voters.
 My plan focuses on campaign finance reform and lobbying restrictions in order to strengthen democracy.

 In addition, my plan will: